danbev/learning-ai/notes/architectures/rwkv.md

 ם = one of the μ vectors (g, r, k, v)
 ```
 But it is really the same thing, just different notation.
-Also not that there
+Also note that there
 is an matrix multiplication in the first equation which is specific for each
 μ vector (this can be seen in the diagram above).